Smoky Delights: Smoking Fish with a Smoke Tube

 • Cod: 1 to 2 hours at 175°F.

-During the smoking process, use a meat thermometer to check the internal temperature of the fish.
-Aim for an internal temperature of 145°F for safely cooked fish.
-Remember, maintaining a closed grill lid will help trap smoke and heat, enhancing the smoking effects.
+During the smoking process, use a digital thermometer to check the internal temperature of the fish.
+Aim for an internal temperature of 145°F for safely cooked fish during hot smoking.
+For cold smoking, since the fish isn’t cooked, proper brining and handling are essential to ensure food safety.
+Maintaining a closed grill lid will help trap smoke and heat, enhancing the smoking effects.

 Storage and Serving Suggestions